Azure Alerts is a unified notification hub for all types of important conditions found in Azure monitoring data.

 You can assign multiple permissions to a single token, or you can generate several tokens, each with different access levels, and use them accordingly.
 Check your organization's security policies for best practices.

-How to set up your ActiveGate to consume Azure Alerts
+Set up an ActiveGate to consume Azure Alerts

 The Azure Alert webhooks require a valid TLS certificate (No self-signed certificate) to communicate via HTTPS.
 For details, see how-To configure custom SSL certificate for an ActiveGate.